Thames Marine Mirage 29

 The Thames Marine Mirage 29 is a British sailboat, that was first built in 1983 by Thames Marine of the United Kingdom.
 It is now out of production.

 The Thames Marine Mirage 29 design is sometimes confused with a 1986 Canadian design, the Mirage Yachts-built Mirage 29.

 Design

 The Mirage 29 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed twin keel.
+It has a masthead sloop rig, an external convetually stern mounted, streight dagger rudder on pintals and fixed twin keel.
 It displaces 8267 lb.

 The boat has a draft of 3.75 ft with the standard keel.

 The boat is fitted with a Volvo Penta diesel engine of 18 hp.
 The fuel tank holds 25 u.s.gal and the fresh water tank has a capacity of 30 u.s.gal.

 The design has a PHRF racing average handicap of 177 with a high of 183 and low of 174.
 It has a hull speed of 6.73 kn.